PhilemonPhilippin/PhilemonPhilippin.github.io/README.md

 ## PhilemonPhilippin.github.io

-My Github page is currently being used to display the little BeCode exercises for practicing HTML, CSS and JavaScript.
+My Github page is currently being used to display my CV and a small project.

+I made this small BeCode project in one week : [FreeMeal](https://philemonphilippin.github.io/becode-exercises/freemeal/).

+I've completed many other projects during my training to learn and exercise my knowledge of front end (without any framework).

+These projects aren't very impressive, and not really original, so I've decided not to post them here.

+At the moment, as part of my professional training, we're looking at React.
+As part of this, I'll be implementing a fullstack application using this framework.
+I plan to post this project here, so please come back in a few days to explore this brand-new project.

-Link to the page : https://philemonphilippin.github.io/
+Link to the main GitHub page : https://philemonphilippin.github.io/